 The United Way of Harrison County, Inc. was incorporated as a non-profit, nonstock corporation on the 30th day of July, 1957 and was known as the Harrison County United Fund.
 The name was changed on the 24th day of August 1977.

-On September 3, 1957 the Executive Committe suggested to ask the Harrison County Commission for office space within the Harrison County Corthouse for the United Fund and were granted the space.
-This space was provided at no cost and remained the home of the United Way offices for almost 60 years until July 6, 2017.
+On September 3, 1957 the Executive Committe asked the Harrison County Commission for office space within the Harrison County Corthouse for the United Fund and were granted the space.
+This space was provided at no cost and remained the home of United Way's offices for almost 60 years until July 6, 2017.

 The Harrison County Board of Education graciously offered space in their building.
-This move will provide the opportunity to expand services within the community.
+This move provided the opportunity to expand United Way services within the community.

 All agencies receiving funding are required to be a 501 (c) (3) non-profit organization and provide services to residents of Harrison County.
 In January 1958, eleven agencies were granted funding.
-The number of agencies has increased over the years and currently there are twenty three agencies receiving funding for 2018.
+The number of agencies has increased over the years and currently there are twenty-five agencies receiving funding for 2018.
 Agencies are required to submit applications each spring for the upcoming campaign year.
 Applications are reviewed by the Community Investment Committee made up from serveral local individuals who volunteer their time.
 These committes are assigned agencies to review and serve as the liason.
-Budgets are carefully examined and the committe members visit the agencies to enable them to see how they operate and understand how they serve the needs of the community.
+Budgets are carefully examined and the committe members visit the agencies to see how they operate and understand how they serve the needs of the community.
 This is an eye opening experience for many.
 Reports are composed by the committe members after reviewing applications, amounts requested, programs being served and their visits.
-Questions are drawn up for each agency and they sill submit their answers.
+Questions are drawn up for each agency and they are required to produce answers to those questions.
 Allocation amounts are determined by amount requested and the committee will determine the amount to be approved.
-Final approval is granted by the United Way of Harrison County Board of Directors.
-The current listing of funded agencies can be found on the Home page under Programs, member Agencies.
+Final approval is granted by United Way of Harrison County's Board of Directors.
+The current listing of funded agencies can be found on the Home page under Programs, Member Agencies.